dquadros/KnowingRP2040/README.md

 ### HCSR04

-Use the PIO to interface an HC-SR04 ultrasonic sensor.
+Using the PIO to interface an HC-SR04 ultrasonic sensor.

 ## Chapter 9 - The UART

 ### UartSum

-Read numbers through the UART and print the sum.
+Reading numbers through the UART and print the sum.

 ## Chapter 12 - Analog Input: The ADC

 ### AdcDemo

-Use the ADC to read the internal temperature sensor and an external light sensor (LDR).
+Using the ADC to read the internal temperature sensor and an external light sensor (LDR).

 ## Chapter 13 - A Brief Introduction to USB